Equitable Life of Canada life insurance review (2026 update)

 * This figure reflects the typical costs for a non-smoking woman between the ages of 30-44 across a term length of 10-30 years

-As one of the largest mutual insurance providers in Canada, Equitable Life combines a customer-first approach with its wide range of life insurance products to meet the needs of policyholders across the country.
+As one of the largest mutual insurance providers in Canada, Equitable Life combines a customer-first approach with its wide range of life insurance plans to meet the needs of policyholders across the country.

 • Coverage options: Applicants can choose from term life, participating whole life, and universal life insurance plans.
 Policyholders can also add life insurance riders, such as critical illness coverage, to offer additional benefits to their beneficiaries.